herijooj/Kanye-Vault/Lyrics/Albums/5. My Beautiful Dark Twisted Fantasy/Snips/You should be grateful a nigga like me ever noticed you.md

 # You Should Be Grateful a Nigga Like Me Ever Noticed You

-Every time I hear about other niggas is strokin' you
+> [!quote] You Should Be Grateful a Nigga Like Me Ever Noticed You Every time I hear about other niggas is strokin' you
 Lie and say I hit you, he sittin' there consoling you
 Runnin' my name through the mud, who's provoking you?